-• on the day of the trial you will lay the track only when advised by either the Track Steward, Judge or Trial Secretary (sometimes the trial can run late for various reasons and the time the track is to be laid may need to vary from the schedule).

-- do not wear scented deodorant or perfume on the morning of the trial and do not smoke. - have the exact number of articles required, which have been on your body for at least half an hour (many tracklayers sleep with the articles on them overnight) and which have been approved by the judge at the equipment inspection. - have a backpack or similar to carry your tissues, reading material, waterproof ground sheet, bottle of water, etc. as you may have to wait for up to 2 hours depending on the track you are laying. - collect a 2-way radio from the trial secretary or the track steward and ensure it is turned on and working correctly.
-This allows you to contact the Track Steward if you encounter any problems when laying the track.
-It also gives you a means of contacting the Track Steward or base camp in the event of an emergency. - collect a snake kit from the trial secretary or the track steward and carry it with you. - carry a flag bag to put the flags in as you pick them up. - leave the start flag in place, putting the first article next to it (except for TD7 & 8 the Steward will tell you what to do for a TD7 & 8). - count the flags as you pick them up, then you will know exactly where to drop the articles. - the position of articles is highlighted on the map and will be marked by a small brightly coloured ribbon on the track. - if a flag is missing, don't go looking for it, remain on the track, using the map to guide you until you find the next flag.
-Use sighter trees, hills, logs, rocks, etc. marked on the map to help you if there are flags down or missing. - when you get to the 'hide', take the marker flags down, put your groundsheet down out of sight, put your flags (in their bag) on the far side of you and make yourself comfortable.
-Lie very still and DO NOT MOVE OR SIT UP for any reason once the dog is out on the track.
-Any slight movement from the tracklayer can actually disqualify the dog through no fault of either the dog or the handler. - Turn your radio off when it is time for the track to be judged (except in emergency).
+- on the day of the trial you will lay the track only when advised by either the Track Steward, Judge or Trial Secretary (sometimes the trial can run late for various reasons and the time the track is to be laid may need to vary from the schedule). - do not wear scented deodorant or perfume on the morning of the trial and do not smoke. - have the exact number of articles required, which have been on your body for at least half an hour (many tracklayers sleep with the articles on them overnight) and which have been approved by the judge at the equipment inspection. - have a backpack or similar to carry your waterproof ground sheet, bottle of water, tissues, reading material, etc. as you may have to wait for up to 2 hours depending on the track you are laying. - collect a 2-way radio from the Trial Secretary or the Track Steward and ensure it is turned on and working correctly.
+This allows you to contact the Track Steward or Base Station if you encounter any problems when laying the track.
+It also gives you a means of contacting the Track Steward or Base Camp in the event of an emergency. - collect a snake kit from the Trial Secretary or the Track Steward and carry it with you. - carry a flag bag to put the flags in as you pick them up. - leave the start flag in place, putting the first article next to it (except for TD7 and TD8 the Track Steward will tell you what to do for a TD7 and TD8). - count the flags as you pick them up, then you will know exactly where you are if there are flags missing. - the position of articles is highlighted on the map and will be marked by a small brightly coloured ribbon on the track. - if a flag is missing, don't go looking for it, remain on the track, using the map to guide you until you find the next flag.
+Only pick up flags that are in position, and only pick up flags that are down or moved if you can reach them without leaving the track.
+Never retrace your steps if you forget to pick up a flag or forget to drop an article where it is marked on the map.
+Use sighter trees, hills, logs, rocks, etc. marked on the map to help you if there are flags down or missing. - if you encounter problems when laying the track, use your 2-way radio to call the Track Steward or Base Station for assistance. - when you get to the 'hide', take the marker flags down, put your groundsheet down out of sight, put your flags (in their bag) on the far side of you and make yourself comfortable.
+Once it is time for the dog to commence working the track, lie/sit very still and DO NOT MOVE position for any reason once the dog is out on the track.
+Any slight movement from the tracklayer can actually disqualify the dog through no fault of either the dog or the handler. - turn your radio off when it is time for the track to be judged.
+The only exception is if you are in danger (snakes, wild dogs, health emergency, etc).
+If you are in danger, use your 2-way radio to call for assistance and/or do whatever you need to do to ensure your safety.